argenkiwi/kenkyo/README.md

   <img src="images/main.webp" alt="Main Layer Diagram" width="100%">
 </p>

+Home and bottom row modifiers are ideal for key combinations and shortcuts.
+However, while typing at speed they are skipped or bypassed to avoid misfires and latency.
+Here is where one-shot modifiers come handy.

 ### 3. One-Shot Single Modifiers

 Tap a modifier key together with `Space` to trigger a one-shot modifier for just the next keypress: